 Real life stories of homeless people

 People can become homeless for many reasons.
-Our thanks to those of our clients who have shared their experiences with us, and talked about their hopes for their recovery and the future.
+We would like to say thanks to the clients who have shared their experiences with us, and talked about their hopes for their recovery and the future

 In 2011 our Oral History project Street Stories gathered the stories of 41 residents.
 Listen to some of their stories and watch a short video by clients who conducted the oral history interviews (please be aware - some of the interviews contain strong language).